neutrofoton/hi-kubernetes/02-Minikube.md

 }
 ```

-If we want to access app deployed in the minikube cluster, we use the IP of minikube which can be check using:
+If we want to access app deployed in the minikube cluster, we use the IP of minikube which can be checked using:
 ``` bash
 minikube ip
 ```